 This web page shows only a small excerpt of our Daughtery research.
-Another 199 words (14 lines of text) covering the years 165 and 1659 are included under the topic Early Daughtery History in all our PDF Extended History products and printed products wherever possible.
+Another 100 words (7 lines of text) covering the years 1659, 1758 and 1767 are included under the topic Early Daughtery History in all our PDF Extended History products and printed products wherever possible.

 Daughtery Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Daughtery have been found, including Hawtre, Hawtree, Hawtrie, Dawtre, Dawtree, Dawtrie, Hawtrey, Haultrey, Dealtre, Dealtrie, Dawtrey, Dawtry, Daltry, Haltry, Haltrie and many more.

 Early Notables of the Daughtery family (pre 1700)